sobanieca/env-setup/readme.md

 # WSL setup

-On WSL one may want to autorun some tasks on Windows startup.
-To do this, create `/etc/wsl.conf` file with content like:
+On WSL one may want to enable systemd.
+To do this, create `/etc/wsl.conf` file with content:

 ```
-[user]
-default={yourusername}

 [boot]
-command="service docker start"
+systemd=true
 ```

 # Font setup (Nerd font)